KseniaSOS/Guess-the-Company/README.md

 * ### Typography
     * The main font is 'Quattrocento'.
 It is a fairly simple and clear font.
 * ### Colour Scheme
     *  Pastel colors were chosen for the color palette, against the darkened background image, they do not irritate or distract from the game itself.
+    *  Red and green colors was used to visually highlight correct and incorrect answers.

 The following colors were used on the website: